 2. Do you have any memories that stick out to you of going to the dentist as a child?

 Believe it or not, I’ve actually never had a cavity, so going to the dentist for me was always just a routine preventative thing we did every 6 months.
 I did have four teeth taken out for orthodontic reasons when I was in middle school, so that was a little bit exciting, but I was completely out for the procedure so I really only remember the funny feeling of the laughing gas right before getting the IV and then waking up after everything was done.
 Overall, I guess I was a pretty fortunate kid in all of my experiences.

 3. How would I describe a perfect day at work?

 A perfect day would have me busy, with a variety of different kids and different dental procedures to do throughout the day.
-There would be no tears or kids whining about getting their teeth cleaned and everyone would be respectful to me and my staff.
+No kids would be sad when they came to visit and every parent would be happy.
 That would be a pretty awesome day.

 4. Some things at my job that make me feel happy/fulfilled?

 I think the best feeling I get from my job is probably when I work with a fearful child and show them that dentistry doesn’t need to be a scary thing.
 People have fears for all sorts of reasons; maybe they’ve been mistreated in the past, maybe they have been fed scary stories from a friend, sibling or relative, maybe they are just a nervous person.
 Whatever the reason, it feels great when I can start with someone who doesn’t necessarily trust dentistry and finish with them smiling, high-fiving and saying, “that was easier than I thought!”